pegi4/tanstack-research/README.md

 ## Introduction

-TanStack Start is a modern full-stack React framework that builds on top of TanStack Router to provide a complete development solution.
-Unlike traditional frameworks, it takes a **client-first approach** while offering robust server-side capabilities, powered by Vite for lightning-fast development.
+TanStack Start is a full-stack React framework built on TanStack Router, with a client-first approach and fast Vite-powered development.

 **Key Philosophy:**
 - **Type-safe everything** - From routing to server functions, full TypeScript coverage